 Recovering Damages in a Georgia DUI Wrongful Death & Survival Case

 In a drunk driving accident lawsuit, the survivors may be entitled to medical expenses, lost wages and funeral costs, as well as compensation for the deceased driver’s pain and suffering and loss of the loved one’s care, comfort and companionship.
 Because drunk or drugged driving is such an egregious form of negligence, the survivors may also be entitled to punitive damages, which are added to actual damages.
-There is no cap on punitive damages available in these cases.
+When this happens there will be no upper limit or cap on punitive damages available in these cases.

-In addition to building a case and establishing the liability of the responsible parties, an experienced DUI/DWI accident attorney at Millar & Mixon, LLC can also help with insurance issues that often arise.
+In addition to building a case and establishing the liability of the responsible parties, an experienced DUI/DWI accident attorney at The Millar Firm can also help with insurance issues that often arise.
 A health insurer who has covered medical expenses or a workers’ compensation carrier who has provided medical and wage benefits could seek reimbursement from the wrongful death verdict or settlement.
 However, there are limits to how much they can recover.

 Another insurance dispute may also occur with the decedent’s auto insurance company.
-Every driver in Georgia must carry a minimum of $25,000 per person and $50,000 per accident in liability insurance.
-Truckers must carry minimums of $100,000 per person and $500,000 per accident.
+Every driver in Georgia must carry at least $25,000 per individual and $50,000 per collision or accident in liability insurance.
+Truckers must carry at least $100,000 in insurance coverage per person and $500,000 coverage per accident.
 If the damages exceed these limits, you will turn to uninsured or underinsured insurance coverage (UM/UIM).
 Insurers will often contest paying out these claims.

 Contact Our Atlanta DUI Accident Wrongful Death Attorneys Today

-When you are grieving the loss of a loved one who has been killed by an intoxicated driver, you need the experienced Atlanta DUI/DWI accident lawyers at Millar & Mixon, LLC to focus on protecting your legal rights and interests.
-We will work hard to maximize your recovery through a wrongful death lawsuit.
-Over the years, we have secured more than $60 million in verdicts and settlements for our clients.
+When you are grieving the loss of a loved one who has been killed by an intoxicated driver, you need the experienced Atlanta DUI/DWI accident lawyers at The Millar Law Firm to focus on protecting your legal rights and interests.
+We will to maximize the recovery through a wrongful death lawsuit.
+Over the years, we have helped our clients secure over $100 million in verdicts and settlements.
 Take a moment to review our client testimonials to hear about previous clients’ experiences with our firm.

 Contact us to find out how we can help.
 Just call 404-620-4301 or fill out our online contact form.
-Millar & Mixon, LLC does not charge for meeting with you and evaluating your claim.
+The Millar Law Firm does not charge for meeting with you and evaluating your claim.
 If we accept your case, we usually represent clients on a contingency fee basis, meaning you don’t pay us any attorney fees unless we recover money for you.